 From that first tiny Brunswick East eatery, there are now 400 Gradi siblings in Essendon, Eastland in Ringwood and at Crown Casino.
 Internationally, you’ll find 400 Gradis in the Middle East, New Zealand, and on board P&O’s Pacific Explorer cruise ship.

-The well-loved pizzeria is now heading out to wine country for yet another change of scenery.
+The well-loved pizzeria has now headed out to wine country for yet another change of scenery.
 The new outpost is on the estate of Rochford Wines, a winery and cellar door that’s hosted Hot Dub Wine Machine and a Day on the Green.

 “Helmut [Konecsny, Rochford Wines owner] and I wanted to create a space that you’d want to spend the whole afternoon [in], not somewhere you’d dine and dash,” Di Francesco says.
 “The diversity of the winery is what really attracts me … The fact that you can be dancing along to Stevie Nicks with 12,000 people one day, and if you stop by the next day you can enjoy an intimate wine-tasting with one of their sommeliers.”

 The industrial-style design of the diner – which is separate to Rochford’s other restaurant, Isabella’s – features blond plywood, steel beams and concrete finishes.
 On warm days, the floor-to-ceiling glass panels open, the roof retracts and the sun streams in.
 “There’s nothing better than enjoying a vino and pizza in the sun,” Di Francesco says.
 “Why not open the entire roof?”